atanashristov/flutter-and-dart-zero-to-mastery/README.md

 **Important**: `ListView.builder` gives **performance benefits** compared to `SingleChildScrollView` with `Column`.

 It does not necessarily render all the child elements before we scroll and make these visible on the screen.

+## BottomNavigationBar, IndexedStack

+IndexedStack

+- `Stack` was where we can add element on top of other element
+- `IndexedStack` is same, but the widgets in the stack have index that controls which one is on top